 I dream of many a present and future graduated Tatachilla Collegian who tells God, 'I also have a wonderful dream' and who prays with Psalm 31, 'Lead me and guide me'."
 Rev. Garrie Fischer

 Tatachilla Lutheran College was established in its present location in 1995 by an association of Lutheran Congregations of the Fleurieu Peninsula.
 This association maintains governance of the school through the College Council.

-Since the initial group of only sixty seven Year 8 students in 1995, Tatachilla Lutheran College has expanded to include all year levels from Reception to Year 12.
+Since the initial group of only 67 Year 8 students in 1995, Tatachilla Lutheran College has expanded to include all year levels from Reception to Year 12.

 Tatachilla's short but proud history is preserved and displayed in the College's archives in the Library Resource Centre.
 Our archives contain past photographs, videos, magazines, books, and other memorabilia.

 The name, ‘Tatachilla’, means ‘red sandstone ridge’ in the local Aboriginal dialect.
 This reference to rock brings to mind the story of the man who built his house upon the rock as told by Jesus in Matthew 7, 24-27: